 The ramifications of that decision are very real for some people who get accused of shoplifting at Walmart.
 Rather than having an opportunity to defend themselves with a store manager, shoplifting cases at Walmart go straight to the police, where criminal charges are abruptly filed.
 Innocent people suddenly have to show that it was all a misunderstanding with the threat of a serious criminal conviction hovering over their head.

-If you have been accused of shoplifting at Walmart and arrested in Portland, Saco, or Biddeford, the criminal defense lawyers at Maine Criminal Defense Group can help.
-Contact us online or call us at (207) 571-8146.
+If you have been accused of shoplifting in southern Maine, the criminal defense lawyers at The Maine Criminal Defense Group can help.
+Contact us directly online or call us at (207) 571-8146.